Raam Mori

-Raam Mori (born 2 February 1993) is a Gujarati language short story writer, Screenwriter and columnist from Gujarat, India, primarily known for his short stories depicting the rural life of Saurashtra.
-Mahotu is an anthology of his short stories, which received Sahitya Akademi's Yuva Puraskar (2017).
+Raam Mori (born 2 February 1993) is a Gujarati language short story writer, novelist, screenwriter, and columnist from Gujarat, India.
+He is known for his stories depicting the rural life of Saurashtra, particularly focusing on female protagonists.
+His debut short story collection, Mahotu, earned him the Sahitya Akademi's Yuva Puraskar in 2017.
+He has also gained significant recognition as a screenwriter in Gujarati cinema.

 Early life

-He was born on 2 February 1993 at Mota Surka, a village in Sihor, Gujarat.
-His parents are Tejalba and Bhavsangbhai Mori.
-His family is native of Lakhavad, a village near Palitana.
+Raam Mori was born on 2 February 1993 in Mota Surka, a village in Sihor taluka of Bhavnagar district, Gujarat, to Tejalba and Bhavsangbhai Mori.
+His family is originally from Lakhavad village near Palitana.
 He completed his studies in fabrication engineering.